Thoughts on architectural education. Part 2

 The praxis of architecture

-The praxis of architecture has major influence on architecture schools from the erosion of traditional professional boundaries; the broadening scope of design projects by including non-design disciplines; the integration of global concepts as prerequisite to new modes of design thinking; an aging population: the holistic recognition of the importance of sustainable change and the need for social justice; the creation of new modes of design productions associated with a revolution in digital technology; the raising and yet untapped presence of AI; the off-shoring of select project components; and the increased public awareness and democratization of design issues.
-The potential within this new landscape is immense and both students and educators are acquiring new responsibilities that are more complex and challenging than ever before.
+The praxis of architecture has major influence on architecture schools from the erosion of traditional professional boundaries through time and distance; the broadening scope of interdisciplinary design projects by including non-design disciplines; the integration of global concepts as prerequisite to new modes of design thinking; an aging population; the holistic recognition of the importance of sustainable change and the urgent need for social justice; the off-shoring of select project components; the increased public awareness and democratization of design issues; the creation of new modes of design productions associated with a revolution in digital technology; and the leveraging of the challenges and the yet untapped presence of virtual reality (VR), augmented reality (AR), and Artificial Intelligence (AI).
+The latter tools allow powerful creative venues that have, in their own right, ushered the discipline of architecture and design into so many exhilarating unknown directions.

+The potential within this new landscape is immense and both students and educators are acquiring responsibilities that are more complex and challenging than ever before.
 However, from all of the opinions on architecture and design education, the most important one rests on the conviction that there are few activities more important to the health of society than how it conceives, designs, and builds its environment.
 Central to this argument is that the education of design professionals is vitally important to social issues and the fundamental cultural values we bring to the students’ education.

 Of course, these observations mean a variety of things.
 One important issue is that students entering architecture schools today are the product of globalization.
-They experience space and places instantly and simultaneously, yet their approach to real and virtual space seems to happen with little coherence.
+They experience space and places instantly and simultaneously, yet their approach to real and virtual space seems to happen with little coherence and memory.
 This is further exacerbated by the immediacy of access to images, symbols and ideas that are in their own right astonishingly powerful, yet lack a hierarchy of values.
 For most students, this ubiquity seems to be innate and natural if not addressed and discussed generationally.

 Conclusion

 As a result, architectural education needs to respond and provide a much—and perhaps new—grounding.
-While any design process should value the setting of ideas into space through an empirical process (aka., Learn-by-doing, or the art of making), the aesthetic adventure of any project should not only come from a developed and confident sense of perception, but first and foremost reflect apprehended ideas students have of the world; those that primarily focus on the creation of places for human habitation.
+While any design process should value the setting of ideas into space through an empirical process (aka., learn-by-doing, or the art of making), the aesthetic adventure of any project should not only come from a developed and confident sense of perception, but first and foremost reflect unformed ideas students have of the world; those that primarily focus on the creation of places for human habitation.

 Thoughts on architectural education.
 Part 1